tomasvdw/bitcrust/src/store/README.md

 (both in native endian)
 8 bytes reserved.

-In normal operation the files are append-only and writes and reads occur lock-free.
+In most operation the files are append-only and writes and reads occur lock-free.
 Writes will first increase the write-pointer (using atomic compare-and-swap) and then write the record at the location of the previous write pointer.

-Data in the files can be identified with 46-bit pointers (16-bit fileno and 30-bit filepos) [(src)](fileptr.rs)
+Data in the files can be identified with pointer that implements the *flatfileptr* Trait.

+This provides a file number (max 16-bit) and a file offset (max 32 bit).

-## Block_Content
+## Block Content

-Transactions and blockheaders are stored in flatfiles `block_content/bc-XXXX`  [(src)](block_content.rs) Transanctions are prefixed with a 4-byte length and written in network format.
+Transactions and blockheaders are stored in flatfiles `transactions/tx-XXXX` and `headers/bh-0000`.

+Both are prefixed with a 4-byte length and written in network format.
 Blockheaders are not length-prefixed, and also stored in network format.

-## Hash_Index
+## Hash Index

-The hash index is used to lookup fileptrs from hashes of both blocks and transactions.
+Hashes of blocks and transactions are looked in two hash-indexes [(src)](hash_index.rs).
-It is stored in flat_files `hash_index/ht-XXXX` [(src)](hash_index.rs).
+It is stored in flat_files `hash_index/ht-XXXX` .
 The first 64mb of the flatfileset is the root node; it is a hash-table to resolve the first 24-bits of a hash.
 This points to a append-only unbalanced binary tree.